Nonsingular Black Holes in $4D$ Einstein--Gauss--Bonnet Gravity: Basic Equations and Black Hole Solution

 whose integration leads us to the solution

-where $\mu'=M$ is the Arnowitt-Deser-Misner (ADM) mass of the black hole.
-The $\pm$ sign in front of the square root term in Eq. \eqref{fr}, corresponds to two different branches of solution.
-The two branches of the solution (\ref{fr}), in the limit $\alpha \to 0$ or GR limit, behaves as
+where $M$ is the constant of integration which is identified as the mass of the black hole and it is related to $\mu$ via $M=2\mu$.
+The $\pm$ sign in front of the square root term in Equation \eqref{fr}, corresponds to two different branches of solution.
+The two branches of the solution (\ref{fr}), in~the limit $\alpha \to 0$ or GR limit, behave as